ralfkundel/p4-codel/targets/tofino/Readme.md

 ./run_bfshell.sh
 ```

 In order to benefit from a lot of (python) features, we will do the following steps with the python runtime.
-This can be started with:
+This can be started within the bfshell:
 ```
 bfrt_python
 ```